-In September 2013, the then NTDA Vice Chairman and now Chairman, Roger Griggs, wrote to NTDA members regarding the NTDA Part Worn Tyre Campaign and the proposal of a voluntary levy on members to create a “fighting fund” to combat the trade in illegal and dangerous part worn tyres.
+In September 2013, the then NTDA Vice Chairman wrote to NTDA members regarding the NTDA Part Worn Tyre Campaign and the proposal of a voluntary levy on members to create a “fighting fund” to combat the trade in illegal and dangerous part worn tyres.

 In the autumn of 2013, the Association initially earmarked £5,000, from member’s funds, to help fund Trading Standards Officers, across the UK, to investigate unscrupulous part worn tyre dealers.

 - To raise awareness amongst Trading Standards Officers regarding part worn tyre dealers and the lack of compliance with relevant regulations;

 - To raise public awareness of the dangers associated with some part worn tyres;

 - To remove illegal, dangerous and defective tyres from the part worn market;

 - To encourage, where necessary, enforcement action and prosecution of unscrupulous part worn dealers, operating illegally, and put them out of business;

 - To position the NTDA in a leadership role and its members at the forefront of industry best practice;